The Occupational Therapy Institute:

 Occupational Therapy is a profession with therapeutic, rehabilitative and educational aspects, the purpose of which is to provide a person with the tools and skills that will enable him to cope with life's requirements.

-The spheres of focus in occupational therapy are: self-treatment, basic and complex daily functioning, employment and leisure.
+The spheres of focus in occupational therapy are: self-treatment, basic and complex daily functioning, employment and leisure. (from the website of the Israeli Society of Occupational Therapy)

 Occupational Therapy - the occupational therapy service is provided by a staff of college educated occupational therapists, some of whom hold a Bachelor's degree (BOT), some a Master's degree (MOT) in occupational therapy with special expertise in neurological and orthopedic rehabilitation for older persons.